Anna Cullop, LPC + Clinical Supervisor

 2014-current: Private practice, working with LGBTQ individuals, couples, and groups.

-2018-2020: Department of Corrections independent contract work, assessing, advocating and writing letters for transgender people who were incarcerated and needed gender affirming surgery.
+2018-2020: Department of Corrections independent contract work, assessing, advocating and writing letters for transgender people who were incarcerated, needed gender affirming surgery and advocacy.

 2011-2014: Lewis & Clark College Professional Mental Health Counseling Program.